 Compensation and Benefits

-Our articled students’ salaries and benefits are competitive with those of other major Calgary firms and are reviewed regularly.
-Each student’s salary is paid while attending the CPLED Course, and we also pay the course fee.
+Our articling students’ salaries and benefits are competitive with those of other major Calgary firms, and are reviewed regularly.
+The firm compensates for time spent in practical training courses or in studying for the bar exams, and related fees.

 The hireback ratio in our Calgary office has been strong.
-All of our recent articled students have been offered, and have accepted, positions as associates with the firm.
+Most of our recent articling students have been offered, and have accepted, positions as associates with the firm.

 We have hired all of our articled students for 2021-2022, and are not considering further applications at this time.

 University of Alberta